bdurand/safe_request_timeout/README.md

 This gem comes with built in support for Rails applications.

 - The Rack middleware is added to the middleware chain.
 There is no timeout value set by default.
-You can specify a global one by setting `safe_request_timout.rack_timeout` in your Rails configuration.
+You can specify a global one by setting `safe_request_timeout.rack_timeout` in your Rails configuration.

 - If Sidekiq is being used, then the Sidekiq middleware is added.
 Sidekiq workers can specify a timeout with the `safe_request_timeout` option.

 - A timeout block is added around ActiveJob execution.
 Jobs can specify a timeout by calling `SafeRequestTimeout.set_timeout` in the `perform` method or in a `before_perform` callback.
+If a timeout has already been set up for the request or worker running the job (i.e. a job run with `perform_now` inside a request, or an ActiveJob running on Sidekiq with the Sidekiq middleware), then that timeout is kept rather than replaced.

 - A timeout check is added on all ActiveRecord queries.
 The timeout is cleared when a database transaction is committed so that you won't unexpectedly timeout a request after making persistent changes.
 You can disable these hooks by setting `safe_request_timeout.active_record_hook` to false in your Rails configuration.
+The hooks are installed on each database adapter class the first time a connection is instantiated, so no database connection is required at boot time and all databases in a multiple database configuration are covered.

 ## Installation